This post contains affiliate links. See our disclosure policy here.

 Mix salt and black pepper on a plate, rub outer rim of a beer glass with lime rind, and roll glass in salt and pepper mixture until rim is coated.

-Fill salt and pepper-rimmed beer glass with ice.
+Fill salt and pepper-rimmed beer glass with cracked ice.

 Add tomato juice, lime juice, and hot sauce to glass.